eroshiva/trade-show-poc/README.md

 - Introduce integration tests.
   - Perfectly, make them part of CI/CD.
 - Add deployment in Kubernetes (with helm charts) to CI/CD pipeline.
+  - One more helm test is missing (for monitoring service).
+Test for device simulator exists.

 ## Disclaimer